vuo/vuo/node/vuo.video/descriptions/vuo.video.decodeImage.md

 Outputs one frame of a video.

 When this node receives an event to its `Frame Time` input port, it outputs the video frame that would be playing at that time.
-It outputs that frame as a VideoFrame that may be cast to either an image or a timestamp.

 This node chooses the frame that would be playing at `Frame Time` seconds after the start of the video.
 For example, if `Frame Time` is 2.0 and there's a frame that starts at exactly 2.0 seconds, then that frame is chosen.
 If `Frame Time` is 3.0 and the nearest frames start at 2.8 and 3.1 seconds, then the frame starting at 2.8 seconds is chosen.